New Zealand shooting suspect says in manifesto he was inspired by violent U.S. extremism

 “We mourn the heartbreaking killings of men, women and children gathered for prayer in their houses of worship and urge leaders in our nation and worldwide to speak out forcefully against the growing anti-Muslim and anti-immigrant hate that appears to have motivated these white supremacist terrorists,” said CAIR National Executive Director Nihad Awad.

-Awad asked that the video of the attack not be shared and called on President Donald Trump “to speak out against the attacks and the white supremacist motive of the terrorists.”
+Awad called on President Donald Trump “to speak out against the attacks and the white supremacist motive of the terrorists.”

 The organization said it has reported “an unprecedented spike in bigotry targeting American Muslims, immigrants and members of other minority groups since the election of Donald Trump as president and has repeatedly expressed concern about Islamophobic, white supremacist and racist Trump administration policies and appointments.”